SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/class-outline.md

     * One good and one bad way you have interacted with technology this week

 ### Overview of the Doc Assembly Line

+One choice for your final project is to implement a form on the doc assembly line project.

 * [Housing TRO Form](https://apps-test.suffolklitlab.org/start/housing_tro)